khushiramsingh680/eks/content/eks/Part11.md

----
-title: AWS Load Balancer Controller Install on AWS EKS
+## AWS Load Balancer Controller Install on AWS EKS
-description: Learn to install AWS Load Balancer Controller for Ingress Implementation on AWS EKS
----

 ## Step-00: Introductionv
 1. Create IAM Policy and make a note of Policy ARN